avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-21-6-launch-sample-app.md

 ## Terminal Window

-1. From a terminal window, run `startsample.sh`.
+1. From a terminal window, run **startsample.sh** by pasting the following command into a terminal window:

 `cd /home/pi/sdk-folder
 sudo bash startsample.sh
 `

 2. You should see a connecting message, followed with a splash screen indicating your App has started successfully.

 ![](assets/SampleApp.png)

 {:.verify}